Click questions to reveal the answer.

 Yes, we currently have three plans:

-Pre-paid Metering Plan – Pre-Paid Metering offers the members an alternative to a normal monthly billing statement.
-While there is no deposit required, members must establish a pre-paid metering account with a credit of $50.
+- Pre-paid Metering Plan — Pre-Paid Metering offers the members an alternative to a normal monthly billing statement.
+While a credit reference and deposit are not required, members must establish a pre-paid metering account with an initial credit of $50.
 Instead of receiving a paper bill each month, member energy usage is calculated and billed daily against a self-managed credit balance on their account.
-When the credit balance runs out, the power is disconnected.
+When the credit balance runs out, the meter automatically disconnects power.
+In order to restore the service automatically the member needs to have a $25.00 credit balance on their account.
 However, Pre-Paid Metering accounts will not be charged disconnect or reconnect fees.
 Once a credit balance is restored to a Pre-Paid Metering account, the power will be automatically turned back on within minutes.

 You can call (775) 727-5312 anytime 24 hours a day, 7 days a week.
 We have an after-hours call center that will assist you!